Law Office of William B. Wynne

 Al Bundy spends his Friday night at TGI Fridays drinking beers with other patrons and relishing in old memories of his days playing high school football for the Polk High Panthers.
 After he finishes telling his famous story about scoring 4 touchdowns in one game during the 1966 city championship game—including the game winning touchdown in the final seconds—he decides to head home.

-Thereafter, Bundy’s criminal defense attorney files a motion to suppress evidence in the DUI court case.
+Thereafter, Bundy’s criminal defense attorney files a Motion to Suppress evidence in the DUI court case.
 The motion alleges that because Deputy “Spare Tire” Dixon neither had reasonable suspicion nor probable cause to initiate the traffic stop of Bundy’s vehicle, the stop was an unconstitutional violation of Bundy’s 4th Amendment rights against unreasonable searches and seizures.
 The motion calls for the exclusion of all evidence obtained as a result of the unlawful stop.
+After carefully considering the evidence presented at a pre-trial hearing, the Judge agrees with Bundy and grants the Motion to Suppress.
 Without any evidence to prove the crime of DUI, the prosecutor has no choice but to drop the charges.

 Now, with that bit of context, let’s start our analysis.
 A Motion to Suppress is an extremely powerful tool used by defense attorneys in criminal cases.
 As we saw in the example above, a factually and legally supported Motion to Suppress (filed and argued competently) has the ability to facilitate the complete dismissal of a case.
 It can be a game changer.
 It certainly was for Al Bundy.